 - Heart attack

-Some of the risks encountered after the system is implanted may include, but are not limited to, the following:
+Some of the risks after the implant procedure may include, but are not limited to:

 - You may develop an infection